aziflaj/pingul/README.md

 STRING(hello)
 ```

-## Strings
+### Strings

-Yes, there are Strings in PinguL, and they can be concatenated using `+` and now I have one more reason to mock on PHP:
+Yes, there are Strings in PinguL.
+And yes, they can be concatenated using `+`.
+You now have one more reason to troll PHP developers:

 ```js
 (pingul)>> var name = "James"
 STRING(James)